Distributional Regression

 Gamma GLM

-Suppose a fitted gamma GLM model has
+Suppose a fitted Gamma GLM model has

 • a log link function g(x)=\log(x) and